 Now, in pro races like the Tour de France riders are faced with all-out efforts like a sprint or an epic uphill battle, after accumulating 40 to 50 kJ/kg or even more.

 For our example rider, this means producing high numbers after 2592kj up to 3240kj and more.
 And this is where the gaps open up.
-For the sprinters at the 10-second effort and the climbers from the 1min effort up to the 5 and 20min effort.
-Though longer efforts are the more important ones for climbers.
+For the sprinters at the 10-second effort and the climbers from the 1-minute effort up to the 5 and 20-minute effort.
+Of course, longer efforts are the more important ones for climbers.

 Additionally, in the study, they mention that pros need to be able to put out high power even after 70kJ/kg during high mountain stages.
 And looking at Valverde’s Giro d’Italia queen stage file I can confirm that if you want to keep up with the best you have to be able to ride strong after an insane 4536kJ!